 Rep. Chu with health care staff at AltaMed Health Services in El Monte, California.

-Our state’s exchange is called “Covered California.”
-The next open enrollment for health insurance plans offered through Covered California will be from November 1, 2015 through January 31, 2016..
+If you are looking to enroll in health insurance, our state’s exchange is called “Covered California.”
+Open enrollment is through November-January; check Covered California for specific dates.
 Purchasers may be eligible for subsidies to help cover the costs of the premiums.
 To learn more, visit www.coveredca.com or call 1-888-975-1142.
-Paper applications are also available in Chinese, Spanish, Vietnamese, and other languages here (http://www.coveredca.com/apply/).
+Paper applications are also available in Chinese, Spanish, Vietnamese, and other languages here (https://www.coveredca.com/apply/).

 More on Health Care

 Washington, D.C. – For the first time ever, the House of Representatives today voted to make access to abortion care a federally protected right.
 The Women’s Health Protection Act, introduced by Rep. Judy Chu (D-CA), Lois Franke (D-FL), Ayanna Pressley (D-MA), and Veronica Escobar (D-TX), would guarantee equal access to abortion, everywhere and would prevent extreme anti-choice laws like the recent bans passed in Texas and Mississippi.